Succulents, Aloes and Echeveria oh my! Vivero Growers January 18, 2015

 Succulents are fun!!

-Most all of the Echeveria, Succulent and Aloes bloom which is for most people the most exciting and rewarding part of having them, (aside from the multitude of “babies” most have).
+Most all of the Echeveria, Succulent and Aloes bloom.
+For most people, this is the most exciting and rewarding part of having them. (aside from the multitude of “babies” most have).

 Play around with them and let the fun begin!!